-If you’ve ever been driving through the United States and stopped at a rest stop, whether for a tinkle, a can of Coke, or a suspicious hot dog from Nathan’s, you may have seen a Zoltar fortune-telling machine.
+If you’ve ever been driving through the United States and stopped at a rest stop, whether for a tinkle, an Arizona Iced Tea, or a suspicious hot dog from Nathan’s, you may have seen a Zoltar fortune-telling machine.
 If you’ve never seen one, the concept is simple: drop a quarter in (that’s 25 cents for you foreigners), make a wish, watch Zoltar come to life and speak his words of wisdom, and then you get a little slip of paper that says “YOUR WISH IS GRANTED.”

 Anyway, in this article, we’ll explore the phenomenon of Zoltar and fortune-telling machines.
 We’ll look at when they became popular, where they came from, and why people enjoy spending their money on something so extremely creepy and weird.